wouterbulten/wouterbulten.github.io/_posts/tech/2019-02-04-home-assistant-smart-home-hardware-setup.md

   <div class="hw-image"><img src="/assets/images/ha/hardware/hue_e27.png"></div>
   <div class="hw-info">
     <h4>Philips Hue White Ambiance Bulbs</h4>
     <p>I use these lights as a cheaper alternative to the color Hue lights.
-I use them in places where brightness and color temp is sufficient.
+I use them in places where controlling brightness and color temp is sufficient.
 Excellent dimming quality and the color warmth has the best range in comparison to the other brands.</p>
     <div class="review">
       <p><b>Pros:</b> Very good temperature range.
 Great dimming capabilities.
 No problems with faulty bulbs (so far).</p>
       <p><b>Cons:</b> More expensive than alternatives.</p>